flavors-js/flavors/README.md

 ##### `transform` option

 Function that applies transformation to each configuration in extension hierarchy.<br>
-It accepts configuration object as first argument and object with additional properties as second:
+It accepts configuration object as first argument and object with the additional information as second (see `load` configuration property [documentation](#load-configuration-property)).

-- `configDir` - full path to directory where configuration file is located
-- `configFile` - full path to configuration file if it exists
-- `configName` - configuration name

 ##### `workingDir` option